google-research/football/README.md

 ### GPU version
 1. Build with `docker build --build-arg DOCKER_BASE=tensorflow/tensorflow:1.12.0-gpu-py3 --build-arg DEVICE=gpu . -t gfootball`
-1. Enter the image with `nvidia-docker run -it gfootball bash`
+1. Enter the image with `nvidia-docker run -it gfootball bash` or `docker run --gpus all -it gfootball bash` for docker 19.03 or later.

 After entering the image, you can run sample training with `python3 -m gfootball.examples.run_ppo2`.
 Unfortunately, rendering is not supported inside the docker.